Leadville Trail 100 MTB

-The Leadville Trail 100 MTB is the second oldest of the well-known 100 mi marathon mountain bike races held in the United States, the oldest being the Wilderness 101 in Central PA.
+The Leadville Trail 100 MTB is the second oldest of the well-known 100 mi marathon mountain bike races held in the United States, the oldest being the Wilderness 101 in central Pennsylvania.
 The Leadville Trail 100 MTB was first run in 1994 and has become one of the best marketed, attended and known marathon events in mountain bike racing.

 Entry to the event is controlled and restricted.
 Some entries are awarded by a random lottery, while other entries are awarded by finishing well in a series of qualifying events.
 Lottery entries are due by the end of December for the race that is run the second Saturday in August.
 Qualifying events are similar to the Leadville 100 race but shorter, typically around 100 km in length.
 Courses for qualifying events typically cover similar terrain (roads, dirt roads, gravel roads and mild trails) with similar vertical elevation gains (~100 feet per 1 mile).

 History

 The Leadville Trail 100 MTB race is an outgrowth of the Leadville Trail 100 footrace.
-Both races were begun by Ken Chlouber as part of an effort to spur the economy of the town of Leadville after a local mine that employed many residents closed (the Climax mine).
+Both races were begun by Ken Chlouber as part of an effort to spur the economy of the town of Leadville after the Climax Mine, which employed many residents, closed.
 The mountain bike race was the idea of Tony Post, then a marketing vice president at the Rockport Company, sponsor of the event who arranged for television coverage for both races.
 The first mountain bike race drew just 150 entrants, while the 2009 edition allowed 1400 entrants.
 The race has continued to grow and to allow more entrants.
 In 2010, the event was purchased by Life Time Fitness.
 In 2019, there were 1,644 racers.
+In 2022 it was added to the Life Time Grand Prix.